-🐶 How Much Does a Dog Really Cost in the UK?
-(2026 Full Breakdown)
+How Much Does a Dog Really Cost in the UK?
+(Full 2026 Breakdown + Hidden Costs)

 Many first-time owners budget for food and maybe insurance… but the real cost of owning a dog often surprises people.